sumeet-chand/programming-notes/powershell.md

 # PROGRAMMING WITH POWERSHELL

-By: Sumeet Singh
+By: Sumeet Chand

-Date: July 2024
+Date: May 2026

 # TABLE OF CONTENTS
 - [1.
 Terminologies](#terminologies)